Build a Line Follower with a Rover and a Webcam

 Test your color detector

-Navigate to your machine’s Control tab to test the transform camera.
+Navigate to your machine’s CONTROL tab to test the transform camera.
 Click on the transform camera panel and toggle the camera on.
 You should now be able to view the camera feed with color detector overlays superimposed on the image.

 A screenshot of the CONTROL tab showing the base card with the show_detections transform camera stream displayed.
 A green line crosses the left portion of the camera image, and a red box around it is labeled “cyan: 1.00”.